x-vin/covidcures/docs/src/naturopathic.md

 Refined and packaged foods like refined flours and preparations containing them like cakes and biscuits, refined oils, fast foods like pizzas and burgers, cool drinks, refined salt like iodized table salt and refined sugars, and foods containing them.

 ### Typical duration of treatment:
-A healthy recovery and maintenance diet for patients with diabetes mellitus
+A healthy recovery and maintenance diet for patients with diabetes mellitus.

 ### Outcome:
 According to Dr. BRC's research publications on the DIP Diet, after following the DIP Diet for 72 hours, it is reported that the following outcomes were observed among a group of 55 patients: